wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 2. Logstash
 ^^^^^^^^^^^^^^^^^^^
-.. note:: At this point you will need Java 8 JRE update 20 or later installed on your system, please proceed to install it before continue with the guide. `Install Java 8 <#id4>`_
+.. note:: At this point you will need Java 8 JRE update 20 or later installed on your system, please proceed to install it before continue with the guide. `Installing Java 8`_

 We proceed to install *Logstash Server*, in this case we are installing it on the **same** machine (single-host) where we previously installed OSSEC Manager, that's why some configuration settings will refer local OSSEC files.